-- Check that the safety and regulation appliances (3 bar pressure release valve, air bleed, etc.) are operating properly. - Check all joints and connections in the system and remake any that show signs of leakage.
-Refill and re-pressurise if applicable as described in the commissioning section. - When it is frequently necessary to add water to maintain pressure in the installation, even though no leaks have been discovered, perform an expansion vessel check. - Check that the condensate system is not obstructed, clean and refill the condensate siphon. - If the appliance is in a compartment or cupboard check that the specified clearances around the appliance is clear. - Check that the flue system is unobstructed and undamaged, clean/ replace as necessary. - If fitted ensure the flue terminal guard is also unobstructed and undamaged. - Operate the appliance and take note of any irregularities. - Refer to the fault finding pages for rectification procedure.
+- Check all joints and connections in the system and remake any that show signs of leakage.
+Refill and re-pressurise if applicable as described in the commissioning section. - Check that the condensate system is not obstructed, clean and refill the condensate siphon. - ► If the appliance is in a compartment or cupboard check that the specified clearances around the appliance is clear. - Check that the flue system is unobstructed and undamaged, clean/ replace as necessary. - If fitted ensure the flue terminal guard is also unobstructed and undamaged. - Operate the appliance and take note of any irregularities. - Refer to the fault finding pages for rectification procedure.